 Official Use Only Document Headers/ Footers (for SENSITIVE, Non-Public documents): SUNSI

 Until directed otherwise, follow the SUNSI guidance and place the required wording (e.g., “Official Use Only”) centered in the headers and footers of all applicable pages.
 Each line in the document (for OUO and above) should have portion markings.
-If extra space is needed between the footer and the body of the document, an extra paragraph mark can be inserted at the beginning of the text in the footer.
+If extra space is needed between the footer and the body of the document, an extra paragraph mark can be inserted at the beginning of the text in the footer or at the end of the text in the header.

 Controlled Unclassified Information (CUI)